 Prevailing Wage Standards & Apprenticeship Requirements

-Beginning in 2023, solar projects above 1 MWac and any battery storage projects require new wage and labor provisions, including payment of locally-prevailing wages to all laborers and the use of apprenticeship labor for solar customers to qualify for the base 30% federal tax credit.
+Solar projects above 1 MWac and any battery storage projects require special wage and labor provisions to qualify for the base 30% federal tax credit.
+These provisions include payment of locally-prevailing wages to all laborers and the use of apprenticeship labor.

-Note: As a union signatory since 2019, SunPeak already meets these requirements as part of our standard construction and Operations & Maintenance (O&M) processes.
+Note: As a union signatory, SunPeak meets these requirements as part of our standard construction and Operations & Maintenance (O&M) processes.

 ITC Project Adders: Opportunities to Tip the Scale Past 30%